Harsh24081990/DATABRICKS/create_table_in_databricks.md

 # Register the external table
 spark.sql(f"CREATE TABLE my_external_table USING DELTA LOCATION '{external_path}'")
 ```
 ### Summary

 - **Internal (Managed) Table**: Create using `saveAsTable()` without specifying a path.
 - **External Table**: Create by saving data to a specific path and registering it using SQL.

-This PySpark approach provides flexibility in how you manage your tables in Databricks.
-If you have any more questions or need further examples, feel free to ask!